 once dormant court servants became more determined to wake up

 from their political slumber.
 They began to agitate for the Gambianisation

 of the public service.

-Constitutional talks were held in 1961 to address the new
+Constitutional talks were held in 1961 to address the new realities.

-Hence instead of gaining
+of gaining independence

-A constitution came into being in 1963 which transformed the
+A constitution came into being in 1963 which transformed the executive

 The governor had control of defence and, the security forces,